Genuine Faux Farm

 We start tomato, pepper and other plants and sell many heirloom varieties to interested parties.
 We sell these plants at farmers' market, direct to consumer or via local outlets.
 We do not ship plants.

 We also raise meat chickens, turkeys, ducks and maintain a small flock of laying hens.
-We sell a couple of batches of meat chickens during the summer and sell fresh eggs weekly.
+We sell two to three batches of meat chickens during the summer and sell fresh eggs weekly.
 If you want to be on the egg email list, send us a note.
 We added turkeys to the farm in 2006 and ducks in 2009.
 If you want to be notified when meat birds are available, then send us a note here.

 Here is a list of what we do that may interest you: